Suggested Personal Items to Bring to Campus

 Bedding (extra long, twin - 36"X80")

-Only 1 UL listed surge protector is allowed
+Only 1 UL listed surge protector with reset feature is allowed

 Carrying basket for your personal hygiene products

 |Desk/reading lamp (halogen lamps not allowed due to fire safety regulations)